 As the name implies, spina bifida occulta may not be obvious.
 At times, there is a hairy patch or skin dimpling present.
-Often, however, the overlying skin will appear normal.
+However, the overlying skin will often appear normal.
 The defect may be directly palpated, revealing lack of midline fusion of the bony posterior spinal elements.
-Note that most people with spina bifida occulta have no signs or symptoms; it is discovered incidentally when x-rays, CT scans or MRI studies are obtained for other reasons.
+Note that most people with spina bifida occulta have no signs or symptoms; it is discovered incidentally when x-rays, CT scans, or MRI studies are obtained for other reasons.

 When examining patients with spina bifida, it is good practice to avoid wearing latex gloves as the incidence of latex allergy is high in this cohort of patients.

 As noted, the combination of osteopenia and lack of sensation increases the risk of pathological fractures.
 The classic presentation of a fracture associated with myelomeningocele is swelling, erythema, and warmth.
-These signs may be confused infection, and in the case of swelling, erythema, and warmth both infection and fracture must be ruled out.
+These signs may be confused with infection.
+Thus, in the case of swelling, erythema, and warmth, both infection and fracture must be ruled out.

 The skin below a functional level must be checked regularly, as decreased sensation and contractures can lead to abnormal pressure points and ulcers.

 A vigilant neurological exam is warranted whenever these patients are seen.
-Conditions such as spinal cord tethering, hydrocephalus, Arnold-Chiari malformation, or syrinx may be present or may develop in the neural axis.
+As noted, conditions such as spinal cord tethering, hydrocephalus, Arnold-Chiari malformation, or syrinx may be present or may develop in the neural axis.
 Any change in neurologic exam or suspicion should prompt a neurosurgical referral.

 Various lab and imaging studies may be utilized to diagnose spina bifida in utero.
 Screening is often performed via α-fetoprotein assay of the mother’s serum.
 To confirm diagnosis, ultrasound may be used to visualize the fetal spine.
 Amniocentesis may also be employed to confirm a diagnosis, in which α-fetoprotein and acetylcholinesterase levels are measured.

 Spina Bifida is the most common major birth defect.
-The risk of spina bifida is ~0.1% in the general population; there is 5% chance of spina bifida in a given fetus if an older sibling had spina bifida and 40% if two siblings are affected.
+About 10-20% of people have spina bifida occulta.
+The risk of overt spina bifida is ~0.1% in the general population; there is a 5% chance of spina bifida in a given fetus if an older sibling had spina bifida and 40% if two siblings are affected.
 The incidence of spina bifida varies greatly by region, due to both environmental and racial factors.
 Caucasians are at a higher risk of giving birth to a child with spina bifida.
-About 10-20% of people have spina bifida occulta.

 Spina bifida is usually diagnosed definitively, and thus there is no true differential diagnoses.
 Still, it is instructive to consider how the neuromusculoskeletal manifestations in patients with myelomeningocele may overlap with other pediatric conditions.